 Where the video recorded interview was admissible for all those various reasons, and independently of section 114, it did not mean that the video had to be accepted at face value.
 On the contrary, the assessment of it was a matter for the trial court.

-The evidential stage of the Full Code Test in the Code for Crown Prosecutors, particularly paragraphs 4.7 g and h, requires the prosecutor to consider whether the evidence can be used and is reliable.
+The evidential stage of the Full Code Test in the Code for Crown Prosecutors, paragraph 4, requires the prosecutor to consider whether the evidence can be used and is reliable.